ardakdemir/ardakdemir.github.io/pages/about.md

 - Akdemir, Arda, et al. "Towards generalizable place name recognition systems: analysis and enhancement of NER systems on English News from India."
 Proceedings of the 12th Workshop on Geographic Information Retrieval.
 ACM, 2018.
 - Akdemir, Arda, and Tunga Güngör.
 "Joint Learning of Named Entity Recognition and Dependency Parsing using Separate Datasets."

+#### Books

+- Introduction to Markov Chains (in Turkish), Asst.Prof.Dr.
+Umit Islak,  M.Sc.
+Arda Akdemir - to be published in 2019

 #### Conferences

 - 21st SPECOM Conference, Turkey 2019 - Long Oral Presentation